Kimball

 Sustainable Design and Construction

-In keeping with SPS’s clean energy goals, operation of the new school will not require any fossil fuels.
+In keeping with SPS’s clean energy goals, operation of the new school does not require any fossil fuels.
 In addition, the roof is designed to accommodate solar panels, which could offset 80% of the building’s energy use in the future.

 Features to reduce energy use: